 Many advisory businesses are ultimately owned by banks, fund managers and life insurance companies; in other countries they are know as tied advisory practices.

 Being tied to a parent company does not necessarily mean poor advice, but you have to wonder who the adviser is really looking after ...

 ...
 Australian Financial Practitioners is

 The Licensee is responsible, amongst other things, for compliance.
 Surprisingly, under current Australian laws it is possible for an adviser (or his/her business) to also be the Licensee.

 This means that it may be possible for her or him to undertake self-audits of their own work and in the worst case, if a compliance issue arises they may not put it right and not report the breach to ASIC; who is going to know?

-Whilst ASIC may undertake reviews of Licensee's, in reality it is a big task and therefore would be difficult to catch everyone.
+Whilst ASIC may undertake audits of financial planning businesses in reality it is a big task and therefore would be difficult to catch everyone.

 ...
 Compliance audits of Australian Financial Practitioners are

 ...
-Australian Financial Practitioners charges a "Fixed Flat Advice Fee" this is independent of products.
+Australian Financial Practitioners charges a "Fixed Advice Fee" this is separated from products.

 Whilst the government recently removed commissions for new superannuation / pension accounts, the majority of advisory businesses now charge a percentage based fee on the size of your portfolio for ongoing portfolio advice; they call it a "Fee for service".